kristianmandrup/vue2-apollo-scaphold/README.md

 { "graphQLErrors": [ { "message": "Could not find a user with that username", "locations": [ { "line": 2, "column": 3 } ], "path": [ "loginUser" ], "name": "GraphQLError" } ], "message": "GraphQL error: Could not find a user with that username" }
 ```

 Showing that it really works!

-Play from there ;)
+Now go to the *register* tab and register with a username and password.
+Then go back to *login* tab and
+login with those credentials and it should display *Login successful :)*

+It really works! :D

 **Deployment:**